 You know that saying, “Time flies when you’re having fun?”
-Well, the same goes for when you are working.
+Well, the same goes for when you are working, especially in a business environment where every minute counts.
 If you are doing a job that feels effortless and easy, the time will fly.
 But, when you start working on something that is taking a lot more brainpower, time slows down.
 It can “feel” like it is taking forever.
 But, in actuality, it may not be taking you any longer.

 One important thing about tracking your hours is that you have to be disciplined about clocking out when you get up and take a break.
 Or, when you switch your tasks to something else.
 Otherwise, you won’t get an accurate depiction of how long that specific task took you.
-Remember, you’re not being paid to use the bathroom or get distracted by your cellphone.
+Remember, you’re not being paid to use the bathroom or get distracted by social media on your phone.

 3. Divide Your Pay By The Hours You Worked

-In every job I’ve ever held, including my own business, there are days when I think, “I’m not being paid enough to do this”.
+In every job I’ve ever held, including my own small business, there are days when I think, “I’m not being paid enough to do this”.
 It’s important to not get sucked into that mindset, especially if you work for yourself.
-Instead, figure out how much you are actually being paid by the hour.
+Instead, figure out how much you are actually being paid by the hour within your business environment.

 To do this, you will need to track all time that you work in a week.
 This time should include client communication, project setup, invoicing, etc. Take the amount of money you invoiced in the week and divide it by the number of hours you worked.
 This will let you see the average hourly rate you made that week.

-Don’t stop at just one week.
+Don’t stop at just one week of time management.
 It’s best to do this for at least a month and see how it averages out over the course of a month.
 The reason for this is that you may have a week where you had a lot of extra things come up in your home, and you made less.
 On the other hand, you may have a week where nothing extra happened and your production was higher.